How to Be a Texas Car Dealer

 Who do I use for insurance, dealership management software, service contracts, floor planning...and everything else?

 Great questions.
-TIADA does not endorse any specific providers, but we'd recommend you check the Membership Directory in each category to see what companies are also members.
+TIADA does not endorse any specific providers, but TIADA members can search our Membership Directory in each category to see what companies are also members.
 It's one of the perks of membership.
 You should also have a look at our Business Partners.

 Can I be a TIADA member?

 Sure!
 But the association is focused on licensed dealers.
 You can join today and once you get your P number, we will be glad to add it to our system.